 are using them in the classroom

 The Teaching and Learning Center is a resource center for Wake Forest faculty at all stages of their careers.
 We host events designed to bring together faculty and other professionals to share expertise, explore innovations, and discuss the challenges of teaching in and across disciplines.
 Learn More »

 Join us for our popular faculty book discussion group!
 This fall we will be exploring, Small Teaching: Everyday Lessons from the Science of Learning, (Lang, 2016).
 In Small Teaching, James Lang presents a strategy for improving student learning with a series of modest but powerful changes that make a big difference—many of which can be put into practice in a single class period.
 Let’s meet and talk about small changes we might make in our own classrooms.

-The TLC book group meets four times in the semester on Fridays from 12:30-1:45 (1/24, 2/7, 2/21 and 3/7).
-To register, please email Catherine Ross (email@example.com).
-The TLC will provide the book and lunch at all sessions.
-These discussions are very popular so we ask that you register only if you are available to attend all four sessions.
+This book group will meet on three Fridays this semester (9/30, 10/14, and 10/28) from 12:30-1:45.
+We will provide the book and lunch at all sessions.
+To register, please email Kristi Verbeke (email@example.com).
+These discussions are very popular so we ask that you register only if you are available to attend all three sessions.

 Join us for a special STEM faculty book discussion group, led by our faculty fellow, Dr. Anita McCauley from the Biology Department!
 This group will be discussing Teaching and Learning STEM: A Practical Guide (Felder and Brent, 2016).
 This book focuses on the practical application of research-based strategies for designing and teaching STEM courses.
 It has been called “hands-down the best instruction manual for professors in science, technology, engineering, and mathematics that you can find.”
 [Barbara Oakley, PhD].
 It is intended to equip you to implement strategies in your courses and deal effectively with problems (including student resistance) that might occur in the implementation.